machzqcq/go-experiments/README.md

 My GOPATH=/Users/pmacharl/code/go.
 This github project was located in `/Users/pmacharl/code/go/src`

 - From the 'go' folder, execute `go install firstapp` for http server and `go install fileserver` for file server
+- Note that `go install` or `go build` work at package level ONLY, however `go run` can work at file level.
+So `go install firstapp/main.go` is NOT allowed
 - The binaries get created in `go/bin` folder
 - For file server, static html files were located in src/public folder
 - So running `nohup bin/fileserver > nohup.out &` or `nohup bin/fileserver > /dev/null 2>&1 &` should run the program in background.
 The first one outputs to nohup.out file, second one shoves everything into pretty much a blackhole